henryossinger/Network-Protocols/README.md

 <p>
 <h2>5.
 Observing DHCP Traffic</h2>

 Next we will look at DHCP traffic.
-This is the protocol that automatically assigns device's and IP address so they don't have to be manually configured.
+This is the protocol that automatically assigns device's an IP address so they don't have to be manually configured.
 We can force some of this traffic by forcing a DHCP renewal of our IP address.
 We type ipconfig /renew in powershell to perform this action.
 Once entered we see a DHCPREQUEST and DHCPACK packets.
 </p>
 <br />